 Friends Doing Cool Stuff

-This page is dedicated to congratulating and admiring friends of mine who have produced excellent creative work.
+This page is dedicated to congratulating and admiring friends of mine.
 I also write more detailed book reviews particularly for espionage and alternate history novels.

 NB: if you’d like to be featured on this page please email me.

 My sister, Hazel, is a dog trainer.
 After working for many years at a college, she recently she set up as a freelance dog trainer and behaviour advisor.
 Here she is with her Rhodesian Ridgeback, Duke.

 Hazel is Kennel Club accredited and has an MSc in Animal Behaviour specialising in dogs, so she knows what she’s doing.
 If you need any dog training and behaviour advice in Cheshire, then she’s your person.

 Congratulations to my friends Nadeem Kahn and Anstey Spraggen, on the launch of their novel When Ali Met Honour, written under the pseudonym Ruth Ahmed.
 I met Nadeem and Anstey on the Creative Writing MA at Manchester Metropolitan University where I was greatly impressed by both their writing.
 Here’s what the story is about:

 When Ali and Honour meet on a student night out, they fall head over heels in love.
 But Ali’s a Muslim and his parents want him to marry a girl in Pakistan.
 And Honour’s an atheist and doesn’t believe in marriage.
 Soon Ali’s leading a double life: One in London with Honour, living every couple’s dream; another in Manchester, as the dutiful son.
 Meanwhile, Honour learns about a different way of life, insisting she will never convert.
 A contemporary story that tells us what it means to be young and in love in multicultural Britain.